tdherring/BlockMail/README.md

 You should now be able to use the BlockMail frontend as intended!

-If you run into any problems at all when following these instructions, please contact me at t.d.herring@se17.qmul.ac.uk and I will get back to you as soon as possible to assist.

 ## Testing the BlockMail Network (Backend) Locally

 *Note:* The suggested setup when testing locally is 2 Master Nodes and 2 Normal Nodes.
 Anything more than this may slow down your system substantially.
 With this in mind, please follow the instructions below: